 Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

-Any additional limits to inspection The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-The property was fully furnished at the time of our inspection and the services were not tested.
-No access was obtained to sub-floor areas.
-No access was obtained to any roof void areas.
-A restricted inspection was possible only of the roof and chimneys from ground level.
-No inspection of the flat roof covering could be undertaken.
-No access to the sub-floor chamber was possible at the time of our visit to the property.
-Within the limitations of our inspection there was no indication to suggest significant defects in this area.
-It will, however be appreciated that the area was not inspected and therefore no guarantees can be provided in this regard.
+The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or neighbouring properties.
 Our inspection was restricted to the exposed and accessible surface fabric.
 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 Decorative finishes in use in the period included Artex/textured finishes, early forms of which may incorporate small amounts of asbestos based bonding materials.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.
+It should be appreciated that the Home Report inspection is a nondisruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
+Once vacant, defects may be apparent that could not be detected during our survey.
+Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.
+No inspection of any roof space was possible as this is accessed directly from the upper flats.